 Before commissioning is complete, the flow rate must be checked and adjusted.
 A ball valve is located on the boiler return pipe, prior to the pump, and controls the flow through the boiler.
-Using the boiler flow and return temperature sensors visible on the display via the LMU programme.
-This MUST be carried out with the boiler running at maximum firing rate.
+Using the boiler flow and return temperature sensors

-The 20°C ΔT condition across the boiler must be set as follows;
+The 20°C ΔT condition across the boiler must be set as follows: